 If you really don’t like marketing, you can turn to people like me and my son.
 You probably know that I have 40+ sets of pre-written prospecting letters available, plus a weekly blog post service.
 I also write custom letters, agent bios, property descriptions, and real estate web pages of all kinds.

 My son Chris, is the social media guy.
-I don’t like it and don’t understand it, but he loves it.
+I don’t like it and don’t understand it, but he loves it and believes it can be one of your most beneficial tools.
 If you don’t like it or can’t find time for it, you can connect with him here.

 QUOTES OF THE WEEK